chimchiyung/meq2_sim_expanding_halo/README.md

 This is a very original version of the m=2 diocotron mode simulation with a constant density halo expanding outward from r=0.
+The project introduction is in the project Wiki page https://github.com/chimchiyung/meq2_sim_expanding_halo/wiki .